principalfish/what_walk_to_do/readme.txt

 The code in this repo scrapes walk highlands to find the best walks for a given set of users in a given set of regions to maximise munros bagged and emjoyment had.
+The code quality is abysmal, please don't judge.

 Needs python3 and pip3